How Much Do Google Ads Cost in 2025?

 Some industries get higher profits from each client.

-For example, legal advertisers can earn upwards of $1,000 for each customer acquisition.
+For example, law firms advertising themselves can earn upwards of $1,000 for each customer acquisition.
 It makes sense for them to adjust their bidding to pay $50 or even $100 for each click.

 On the other hand, restaurants don’t see high revenue from each converted lead, so the CPC is lower.